microsoft/vscode-go/README.md

 This extension uses a set of Go tools to provide the various rich features.
 These tools are installed in your GOPATH by default.
 If you wish to have these tools in a separate location, provide the desired location in the setting `go.toolsGopath`.
 Read more about this and the tools at [Go tools that the Go extension depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).

 You will see `Analysis Tools Missing` in the bottom right, clicking this will offer to install all of the dependent Go tools.
 You can also run the [command](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) `Go: Install/Update tools` to install/update the same.
+You need to have git installed for these tool installations to work.

 **Note 1**: Read [GOPATH in the VS Code Go extension](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension) to learn about the different ways you can get the extension to set GOPATH.

 **Note 2**: The `Format on save` feature has a timeout of 750ms after which the formatting is aborted.
 You can change this timeout using the setting `editor.formatOnSaveTimeout`.
 This feature gets disabled when you have enabled the `Auto Save` feature in Visual Studio Code.

-**Note 3**:  This extension uses `gocode` to provide completion lists as you type.
+**Note 3**:  Unless `go.useLanguageServer` is set to `true`, this extension uses `gocode` to provide completion lists as you type.
 If you have disabled the `go.buildOnSave` setting, then you may not get fresh results from not-yet-built dependencies.
 Therefore, ensure you have built your dependencies manually in such cases.

 ### Customizing the Go extension features